Talent Management Trends

 In my career, I have wasted a lot of time with the traditional talent identification process.
 In many organisations, this is still one of the focus points of HR: let’s detect our talent, put them in a talent management system, so that when we have an opportunity we just push a button and the short list with suitable candidate is presented.
 The highlight of the process is the presentation to the Board of the 9-Box (see below, courtesy Karen Caruso).

 Generally, the traditional process is too slow and very biased.
 It is biased because the talent definitions tend to be based on gut feel and common sense, and not on the outcome of thorough people analytics.
 It is also biased, because often the view of senior management plays an important role in the talent identification process, and their line of sight is limited, and their views on what good looks like are usually very biased.
 It is also biased because almost always only the people on the payroll are in scope.
 With Dave Ulrich’s business partner model, the 9-box is certainly in the top 10 of HR models that have done a lot of harm.
 The good news is that HR and senior management can save a lot of time by redesigning their talent management processes.

 How to detect hidden talent?

 Today there are many online intermediaries that can help you to find talent everywhere.
-Anna Johansson has made an excellent overview, but there are many more than the ones on her list.
+For an overview please have a look at: “Top 15 freelance websites to find jobs in 2019“.
 Future talent identification tools are powered by artificial intelligence.
 Jessica Miller-Merrell recently published a list with organisations that provide AI based tools.
 The developments look very promising, and finding hidden talent will become a lot easier.
 Using AI will also help to increase diversity, as machines tend to be a lot less biased than human beings.